SebastianManriqueM/TL_parameter_computation/README.md

 ## To Do Handle with Units
 - [ ] PU calculations.
 Include Base power, etc.
 - [ ] Include Capability for handle different units.
 For now miles, Ohm/kft, inch,

+## To Do general functionalities
+- [ ] Add user defined geometry capability
+- [ ] Add Docstrings for documentation